Michael3682/OOP---Midterm-BSIT-2C/README.md

-# 🏨 Hotel Reservation System
+# 🏨 BSIT 2C - Hotel Reservation System

 A simple console-based Hotel Reservation System built using **C#** and **Object-Oriented Programming** principles like inheritance, encapsulation, and polymorphism.
 It allows users to select a room type, input their name and length of stay, and calculates the total cost based on room type.